baikonur-oss/docs/docs/source/subprojects/eden.rst

 eden is provided in two flavors: `CLI <aws-eden-cli_>`_ and `API <lambda-eden-api_>`_.

-We recommend trying eden out with CLI, and when you feel you are ready to make eden part of your CI/CD pipeline.
+We recommend trying eden out with CLI, and when you feel you are ready to make eden part of your CI/CD pipeline, switch to API.
+Please note that you will need to use CLI to push `profiles <eden_profiles_>`_ for API.

 Installing eden CLI
 ^^^^^^^^^^^^^^^^^^^